-HLT 133 AIDS Perspectives & Implications for Health Professionals
+HLT 133 AIDS Perspectives & Implications for Health Professionals offered in Spanish strategies to reduce the spread of HIV.

-Pre-requisite: ENG 91 or ESL 91 when offered in English; SPA 121 when offered in Spanish
+Pre-requisite: ENG 91 or ESL 91 when offered in English; SPA 121 when

 This course is an introduction to the study of the HIV/AIDS epidemic, its impact on the world and how health service providers have historically and are presently responding to the needs of the community.
-The course includes the history, epidemiology, etiology, transmission, risks, and signs and symptoms of HIV, as well as treatments, interventions and strategies to reduce the spread of HIV.
+The course includes the history, epidemiology, etiology, transmission, risks, and signs and symptoms of HIV, as well as treatments, interventions and